commontoolsinc/labs/scripts/dummy_data/README.md

 A `generate_multi.sh` that does the same thing as it does today, to allow running multiple items.

 ### TODO
+- Files in prompts are compiled and executed.
 - Allow passing named parameters at command line for replacements
 - Make generate_multi use generate.py under the covers
 - Figure out a way to allow transcludes of raw prompt text without executing them